cusyio/Python4DataScience/docs/data-processing/glossary.rst

             is set with write access to data
         UNLOCK
             removes the locks SLOCK and XLOCK.

+    OAI-ORE
+    ORE
+    Open Archives Initiative Object Reuse and Exchange `Open Archives Initiative Object Reuse and Exchange (OAI-ORE)
+        <https://www.openarchives.org/ore/>`_ defines standards for the
+        description and exchange of aggregations of web resources.

     Vector clock
         A vector clock is a software component used to assign unique time stamps